ptientho/checkpoint1-build-RB1/README.md

 </ol>

 ## Visualize the robot in Rviz
-To display the robot model in Rviz, run the following command.
+<p>To display the robot model in Rviz, run the following command.</p>

 	roslaunch my_rb1_description display.launch